VT-Collab/Reward-Learning-with-Intractable-Normalizers/README.md

 --runs: changes the number of runs that the errors are summed over.
 Default is 1000

 --outer: changes the number of outer sample loops are used to sample for different beliefs for an ideal human action.
+Default is 1000

---inner: changes the number of inner sample loops are used to find the normalizers for each approach
+--inner: changes the number of inner sample loops are used to find the normalizers for each approach.
+Default is 50